Maintaining Your F-1 Status

-- Complete an official immigration transfer whenever you change educational institutions (Transfer in form and Transfer out request form).
+- Complete an official immigration transfer whenever you change educational institutions (F-1 International Student Transfer In Form and Transfer out request form).
 An immigration transfer must be completed within 45 days of the beginning of classes of your first semester at the new school.
 Note: An immigration transfer is a separate process from transferring academic credit from another school.
 An immigration transfer is not complete until a Designated School Official/ International Student Advisor (DSO/ISA) signs a new showing the completed transfer.

 - Complete a full course of study during the fall and spring semesters (12 hours per semester).
 You are not required by DHS to enroll in classes during the summer session unless your indicates that you start in the summer.
 In that case, you must complete at least 9 hours in the summer session.
 You should check with your department to see if they have any requirements for the summer.
 If you believe that you need to drop a course, make an appointment to see a DSO/ISA in the Office of International Student Services & Study Abroad BEFORE you drop the course.
 This must be completed before the drop date of the semester; it CANNOT be done after you drop the course.